pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     -   Think of messages from Alice to Bob as numbers modulo *N*.
         -   Messages larger than *N* are broken into smaller peices.

-    -   The encryption function will the be a bijection on $ \lbrace 0, 1, \cdots N - 1\rbrace $
+    -   The encryption function will the be a bijection on $\lbrace 0, 1, \cdots N - 1\rbrace$
         -   The decryption function will be its inverse.

 Property